wix-playground/dapperdox/README.md

 Out of the box, Swaggerly will look for the OpenAPI specification `spec/swagger.json` under the directory specified by the command line option `-spec-dir`.
 To change this, you can supply the `-spec-filename` option to Swaggerly.
 For example, `-spec-filename=spec/swagger.json` does the same as the default.

+Multiple API specifications are not currently supported, but are on the feature list.

+## Configuring the address of the server

+Swaggerly will start serving content from http://0.0.0.0:3123.
+You can change this through the `-bind-addr` configuration parameter, the format of which being `IP address:port number`, such as `-bind-address=0.0.0.0:3123`.

 ## Rewriting URLs
 ### Documentation URLs